mean-develpr/TennisGame/TennisGameServer/README.md

                ├── PointSpec.groovy
                └── ScoreboardControllerSpec.groovy

-1. TennisGameServiceSpec: Test the TennisGameService to verify score progress
+1. TennisGameServiceSpec: to ensure correctness of the TennisGameService score calculations.

 ## The TODOs